Volcanoes and Haciendas (Quilotoa)

 This horseback trail ride journeys between charming haciendas in the Ecuadorian highlands.
 Ride through tropical cloud forest and across the wide open paramos, where the local chagras and herders roam.
-Journey through the avenue of volcanoes, with the snow covered peaks of Ruminahui, Quilindana and Cotopaxi your eternal companions.
+Journey through the 'Volcano Avenue', riding by Corazon, Illinizas and Quilotoa, and visit the spectacular Quilotoa Crater Lake.

 Book now Print the details for this ride